East European Politics - POLI6180

-OverviewThe module examines the politics of transition and change in post-communist countries in their effort to establish new democratic regimes and find their place in the world.
+The module examines the politics of transition and change in the post-communist states in their effort to establish new democratic regimes and find their place in the world.
 The module consists of three main parts.

 Part III discusses the issues of post-communist politics in Europe, by way of exploring the forms and quality of democracy in the new states, considering the effect of EU enlargements on the new Member States and the EU neighbours; and discussing the future of communism in the world.

 Method of assessment